pahoran/TechExDocumentation/workbooks/Lab3/Lab3.md

        - Simple browser rendering or
        - Mobile Browser Simulator rendering

-In order to use the **mfp cordova preview** command, which provides easy preview, testing and debugging of applications using the embeded browser debugger tools plus cordova device emulation controls for things like GPS and acclelerometer you will need run with a corresponding MobileFirst backend project.
-We will get to that in the next labo, so for now you will use the emulate command.
+The **mfp cordova preview** command provides easy preview, testing, and debugging of applications using the embedded browser debugger.
+The Mobile Browser Simulator feature also supports many Cordova device emulation controls for items such as GPS and accelerometer.
+However, this requires the creation of a corresponding MobileFirst backend project.
+We will get to that in the next lab, so for now you will use the emulate command.

 1. Use the mfp cordova emulate command which will allow you to choose between the platform you choose to add: android or iOS.